 After extensive tests in the igus test lab, it became clear that the cables with cores wound in bundles, short pitch lengths, high tensile strength centre elements and gusset-filling extruded outer jackets exceeded expectations.
 Meanwhile, the product range comprises over 1,350 cables for different application areas.
-Since 2013, igus has guaranteed a service life of 36 months or up to 10 million double strokes, depending on which occurs first.
+Since 2013, igus has guaranteed a service life of up to 36 months or up to 10 million double strokes, depending on which occurs first.

 A system that has to operate around the clock under high-performance pressure requires the highest standards - also from the suppliers of the individual components of the machine.
 An example of this would be the "Speedmounter" system from IPTE GmbH.
 By using our energy chains and chainflex data cables, the company can reduce maintenance intervals and save considerable costs.
 In addition, our cables impress with their special design with gusset-filling extruded inner jacket and retain their transmission properties after many millions of double strokes.

 The company WALDRICH COBURG GmbH deals with the complete machining of large components such as diesel engines, generators and ship propellers.
 The consequences are ever-increasing machining centres and increasing demands on machine technology.
 For the company, we have developed a special complete solution with a measuring system cable that reliably transmits the signals over a long distance and ensures high machine availability.